SMDC, RTS play role in latest missile test

 |0

-This work, SMDC, RTS play role in latest missile test [Image 1759 of 1759], by Jason Cutshaw, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SMDC, RTS play role in latest missile test, by Jason Cutshaw, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT